jeffijoe/koa-es7-boilerplate/README.md

 ## app-module-path - what?

-Basically, instead of `import stuff from '../../../../../lib/stuff'`, you can use `import stuff from 'lib/stuff'`.
+Basically, instead of `import stuff from '../../../../../lib/stuff'`, you can use `import stuff from 'lib/stuff'` in your tests.

 # Authors